elisekain/cross_stitch/README.md

 $ npm install --save request
 ```

 And, in index.js we need to require the new dependency.
-Somewhere in the top section of index.js:
+Somewhere in the top section of index.js (but before the app.get):
 ```javascript
 var request = require('request');
 ```